lake-wg/authz/draft-selander-ace-ake-authz.md

 The authenticator receives the voucher response from the authorization server as described in {{V-W}}.

-The authenticator sends EDHOC message_2 to the device with the voucher (see {{U-W}}) in EAD_2.
-The public key PK_V is carried in ID_CRED_R of message_2 encoded as a COSE header_map, see Section 4.1 of {{I-D.ietf-lake-edhoc}}.
+The authenticator sends EDHOC message_2 to the device with EAD_2 = (L1, Voucher) where L1 is the External Auxiliary Data Label (IANA registry created in Section 9.5 of {{I-D.ietf-lake-edhoc}}) and the Voucher is specificed in {{U-W}}.

+CRED_R is a CWT Claims Set (CCS, {{RFC8392}}) containing the public authentication key of the authenticator PK_V encoded as a COSE_Key in the 'cnf' claim, see Section 3.5.3 of {{I-D.ietf-lake-edhoc}}.

+ID_CRED_R contains the CCS with 'kccs' as COSE header_map, see Section 9.6 of {{I-D.ietf-lake-edhoc}}.
 The Sig_or_MAC_2 field calculated using the private key corresponding to PK_V is either signature or MAC depending on EDHOC method.

 #### Device processing

-In addition to normal EDHOC verifications, the device MUST verify the voucher by calculating the same message authentication code as when it was generated (see {{voucher}}) and compare with what was received in message_2.
+In addition to normal EDHOC verifications, the device MUST verify the Voucher by performing the same calculation as in {{voucher}} using the SS, G_X and ID_U carried in message_1 and PK_V received in message_2.
+If the voucher calculated in this way is not identical to what was received in message_2, then the device MUST discontinue the protocol.

-The input in this calculation includes:

-* The ephemeral key G_X, sent in message_1.
-* The identity ID_U, sent in message_1.
-* The public key of the authenticator PK_V, received in message_2.

-If the voucher does not verify, the device MUST discontinue the protocol.
+Editor's note: Consider replace SS, G_X, ID_U in Voucher with H(message_1), since that is already required by EDHOC to be cached by the initiator.
+H(message_1) needs to be added to VREQ message in that case.

 ### Message 3

 #### Device processing

-If all verifications are passed, the device sends EDHOC message_3.
+If all verifications are passed, then the device sends EDHOC message_3.

 The message field ID_CRED_I contains data enabling the authenticator to retrieve the public key of the device, PK_U.
 Since the authenticator before sending message_2 received a certificate of PK_U from the authorization server (see {{V-W}}), ID_CRED_I SHALL be a COSE header_map of type 'kid' with the empty byte string as value: